gregsaun/prusa_i3_bear_upgrade/README.md

 ### Hand cut

 You can hand cut them accuratly using a jig (it just takes more time and effort).
 I have build one, all details are here : https://www.thingiverse.com/thing:2596242

+## Known issue

+There is an issue with the psu_lower_mount.
+The fix depends on the length of PSU cables, it will then be fixed after the first build.

 ## Current status